Low Level Laser Therapy vs. Hair Transplant: Cost & Expectations

 Low Level Laser Therapy

-Now often referred to simply as LLLT, low level laser therapy was initially discovered back in the late 1960’s by scientists researching cancer therapy.
+Now often referred to simply as LLLT, low level laser therapy was initially discovered back in the late 1960’s by a Hungarian scientist named Endre Mester.
+While Mester was experimenting with lasers for other medical purposes, he discovered that low-level laser light can regrow hair.

 Cold lasers are the specific sort of laser used in LLLT for hair to produce a very specific form of red light.
 Decades of research have proven coherent red light between the wavelengths of 630nm and 670nm to be the optimal frequency for stimulating new hair growth.